Science News Roundup: Illumina launches multiple-gene test to spot rare treatable cancers; Colombia's Duque opens gene bank for long-term crop conservation and more | Science-Environment

 Illumina launches multiple-gene test to spot rare treatable cancers

-Genome sequencing group Illumina on Tuesday launched a cancer test in Europe that checks for a wide range of tumour genes in one tissue sample, potentially helping patients with rare diseases to be matched up with treatment options.
-The test, which Illumina says scans for more mutations than any available kits, comes amid drug industry efforts to develop precision oncology drugs for ever smaller patient groups defined by a genetic profile.
+Genome sequencing group Illumina on Tuesday launched a cancer test in Europe that checks for a wide range of tumor genes in one tissue sample, potentially helping patients with rare diseases to be matched up with treatment options.
+The test, which Illumina says scans for more mutations than any available kits, comes amid drug industry efforts to develop precision oncology drugs for ever-smaller patient groups defined by a genetic profile.
 This has created pent-up demand for more sophisticated diagnostic tools.

 Colombia's Duque opens gene bank for long-term crop conservation